code-mattclaffey/performance-kit/hidden-images/readme.md

 ```

-Now we have a hidden image which is around 1.4kb & we have also reduced the image requests too.
+If there were 10 nav items, we have now cut down that page weight on mobile from 950kb to just 1.4kb & 10 requests to 1 request.

 ![Before network panel in developer tools](https://raw.githubusercontent.com/code-mattclaffey/performance-kit/master/hidden-images/screenshots/after-html-network.png)